 - Hot Glue Gun

-Begin by cutting eyes and a mouth out of the black felt.
-I made mine about the size of a quarter, and cut my mouth in an oval shape, so the ghost would have an open mouth.
+1. Begin by cutting eyes and a mouth out of the black felt.
+I made my eyes about the size of a quarter, and cut my mouth in an oval shape, so the ghost would have an open mouth.
+You want to make sure they will fit on your plastic ornament.

-Next you simply take your hot glue gun and glue the eyes and mouth onto the outside of the ornament.
-Try to place the eyes so that they are evenly spaced.
+2. Use a hot glue gun to attach the eyes and mouth onto the outside of the ornament.
+Try to place the eyes so they are evenly spaced.

 String your fishing wire through the hole of the ornament at the top and then hang your floating ghosts wherever you want!

-Glow sticks are so cheap, you can get 3 for a dollar!
+Glow sticks are so cheap, you can get three for a dollar!
 Change your glow sticks out every night for a week, and have your ghosts glowing bright and haunting the neighborhood!

 After Halloween ends, you can reuse the clear plastic ornaments to decorate for Christmas, too!